DamT0wn/saathiya-mind-connect/README.md

 3.3 B2B2C and Freemium Model

-How schools, colleges, and workplaces can deploy Saathiya.
+How schools, colleges, and workplaces can deploy Saathi.

 Institutional dashboards: anonymized data, outcome tracking, KPIs like PHQ-9 and GAD-7.